ebi-uniprot/protvar-fe/public/help.md

 ###### <a name="genomic-mapping-columns"></a>Genomic Mapping Columns

 Contains information regarding mapping of the user variant input to the relevant gene(s), transcript(s) and codon.
-The category contains 6 columns:
+The category contains six columns:
 - [Gene](#gene)
 - [Codon_change](#codon-change)
 - [Strand](#strand)